AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/secrets.md

 <InlineAlert variant="warning" slots="text"/>

 You cannot escape the `$` character in secrets files.
-This means that a secret's value cannot contain `$`, unless it is part of a Bash command.
+This means that a secret's value cannot contain `$`, unless it is part of a Bash variable.

 ## Add secrets to your mesh configuration file